VHP4Safety/cloud/docs/catalog.md

 ## ArrayAnalysis

-A user-friendly solutions for microarray quality control and pre-processing [[more info](service/arrayanalysis.md)]
+A user-friendly service to conduct quality control and pre-processing analyses for microarray data. [[more info](service/arrayanalysis.md)]

 -------------------------------------------------------------------------------